Let Go (Avril Lavigne album): Accolades

 The album earned Lavigne numerous awards from organizations around the world.
-The success of the album's commercial performance led Lavigne to be named Best New Artist at the 2002 MTV Video Music Awards as well as winning a World Music Award for Best-Selling Canadian Singer.
+The success of the album's commercial performance led Lavigne to be named Best New Artist at the 2002 MTV Video Music Awards.
 She won three awards—Favorite Female Artist, Favorite Breakthrough Artist, and the Style Award—the most of any performer at the 2003 MTV Asia Awards.
 She received five nominations for the album at the 2003 Grammy Awards, including Best New Artist and Best Pop Vocal Album.
 The album's singles "Complicated" and "I'm with You" were nominated Song of the Year at the 2003 and 2004 ceremony, respectively, accumulating eight nominations for the album.
 Lavigne was nominated for six categories at the 2003 Juno Awards—which were presented in Ottawa—winning four including Best Album and Best New Artist.

 Commercial performance

 Let Go was commercially successful in the United States, gaining praise from Entertainment Weekly magazine as one of the biggest pop debut albums of 2002.
 According to Billboard, as of 2022, Let Go is one of the 15 best-performing 21st-century albums without any of its singles being number-one hits on the Billboard Hot 100.
 The album debuted on the Billboard 200 at number eight on the strength of 62,000-unit sales and later peaked at number two.
-Its high debut was fueled by the success of "Complicated", which was in heavy rotation on MTV.
+Its high debut was fuelled by the success of "Complicated", which was in heavy rotation on MTV.
 Increasing weekly sales allowed the album to stay inside the chart's top 10 for 37 weeks.
 The album sold at least 100,000 copies every week straight until late 2002, easily accumulating over 2-million-unit sales.
 In a December 2002 report by Entertainment Weekly magazine, it was stated that the album had sold 3.9 million copies, becoming the third top-selling album of 2002 in the United States.
 Year-end figures released by Nielsen SoundScan revealed that Let Go had sold over 4.1 million copies in the United States, accumulated in 30 weeks of the album's release.
 Let Go was certified double platinum by the Recording Industry Association of America.
 This earned Let Go the distinction of being the highest-shipped debut of 2002 and best-selling album by a female artist.
 On 30 April 2003, the RIAA certified the album six-times platinum, denoting shipments of over six million units.
 It remains Lavigne's best-selling album to date, with 6.9 million copies sold in the United States and over 16 million worldwide.